Jordan fully reopens main crossing with Syria | Law-Order

 - Jordan

 Jordan fully reopened its main border crossing with Syria on Wednesday in a boost for their struggling economies following a push by Arab states to reintegrate a country they have shunned during its decade-long civil war.
-A convoy of Syrian trailers waited to enter the Jordanian side of the border at the Jaber crossing.
+A convoy of Syrian trailers waited to enter Jordan at the Jaber border crossing.
 Police officers with dogs searched cars and coaches as they crossed through the gate.
 A stream of taxis with passengers also lined up to pass through customs and immigration control.

-"The aim of these understandings is to boost trade exchange between the two countries to achieve the interests of every party," Jordanian trade and industry minister Maha Al Ali told state-owned Al Mamlaka television.
-Officials in Jordan, a U.S. ally, and Lebanon have urged Washington to ease sanctions on Syria to facilitate trade.
+"These understandings aim to boost trade exchange between the two countries to achieve the interests of every party," Jordanian trade and industry minister Maha Al Ali told state-owned Al Mamlaka television.
+Officials in Jordan, a U.S. ally, and Lebanon have urged Washington to ease sanctions on Syria.

 Assad has recovered most of Syria but significant areas remain outside his control.
 Turkish forces are deployed in much of the north and northwest - the last rebel stronghold - and U.S. forces are stationed in the Kurdish-controlled east and northeast.
-TARIFF BARRIERS UNDER DISCUSSION
+Although the Jaber crossing has been partially open since 2018 after the Syrian government drove rebels from the south, trade has yet to recover to its $1 billion pre-war level.

-Before the conflict in Syria, the Nasib-Jaber crossing was a transit route for hundreds of trucks a day transporting goods between Europe and Turkey and the Gulf.
-Businessmen from Jordan had largely shunned dealing with Syria after the U.S. 2019 Caesar Act imposed tough sanctions that prohibited foreign companies trading with Damascus.
+Jordanian officials said a visiting trade delegation from Syria, led by the economy, trade, agriculture, water, and electricity ministers, would discuss lifting tariff barriers.
+Businessmen from Jordan had largely avoided dealing with Syria after the U.S. 2019 Caesar Act imposed tough sanctions that prohibited foreign companies from trading with Damascus.

 Jordanian businessmen have lobbied the government to ask Washington to ease restrictions on imports from Syria.
-Syria's only normally operating frontier crossings have been with Lebanon and the Qaim crossing with Iraq.

-State airline Royal Jordanian will soon resume direct flights to Damascus for the first time in nearly a decade.
+The full reopening of the crossing left Jamal Al Refai, vice chairman of Jordan Chamber of Commerce, optimistic that Washington would soften its stand on Syria.
+"We now are feeling there is a U.S. move to give a bigger space for Jordanian businessmen to deal with Syria," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)